aws/pgactive/md/bdr-design.md

 #### Removing a node

-Because BDR can recover from extended node outages it is necessary to explicitly tell the system if you are removing a node permanently.
-If you permanently shut down a node and don't tell the other nodes then performance will suffer and eventually the whole system will stop working.
+Because a BDR node can recover from extended outages it is necessary to explicitly tell the BDR group if you are removing a node permanently.
+If you decommission a node and don't tell the other nodes then remaining nodes may run out of disk space.

 Each node saves up change information using one replication slot for each peer node so it can replay changes to a temporarily unreachable node.
 If a peer node remains offline indefinitely this accumulating change information will cause the node to run out of storage space for PostgreSQL transaction logs (WAL, in pg_xlog), likely causing the database server to shut down with an error like: